the ART of the POSSIBLE - London SW19

 • Run this weekly distance at least once for your first marathon

-Final 18 weeks before a Key Race at bottom of section
+• Final 18 weeks before a Key Race next section below.

 Every third week increase your total weekly distance depending on the number of sessions you do in a week.